staifmatej/linear-least-squares-methods/README.md

    was the best choice, as making the changes would not help improve my program design skills and would only make the program structure more chaotic.

+## LLM (Large Language Models) Usage Declaration

+I completed the main work on this project myself, but I used LLM tools for specific purposes.
+Since English is not my native language and I want to improve it further, and I want to use international language at a professional level in my projects too, I consulted with LLM models for grammar corrections, translations, and modifications.
+Specifically for English, I used OpenAI's `Chat-GPT 03-high` model.

+* I **wrote** `staifmatej-report.pdf` **100% in my own words**, but then I modified it to English using LLM with grammar corrections.

+* I did the same thing with docstrings and comments in the code, which **I always wrote myself**, but sometimes when I was not sure about my 100% grammatical accuracy, I translated them using LLM model.